 There are two types of high-risk insurance for license reinstatement in Florida.
 You’ll file an SR22 certificate after non-DUI related violations.
 If your license suspension is for a substance-related offense, you’ll submit an FR44 certificate.
 Substance-related refers to driving under the influence of alcohol, illegal drugs, and prescription or over-the-counter drugs.
 (See What’s the difference between SR22 and FR44 insurance?)

 The costs of DUI insurance Florida FR44 are much higher than for Florida SR22 insurance.
 FR44 insurance must have the following minimum liability coverage:

 - $100,000 bodily injury per individual

 You’ll have to maintain DUI insurance for three years, and keep your payments current.
 If your policy lapses, the insurance company will notify Florida HSMV by submitting an FR46 form.
 The FR46 filing results in immediate suspension of your driver’s license.
 You can read more detailed information about Florida DUI and Administrative suspension laws on the Florida HSMV website.

 Florida requires any person who owns a registered vehicle to carry standard or high-risk liability insurance.
 However, when the state requires you to carry FR44 insurance to reinstate your license, you don’t have to own a car.
 Instead, you’ll buy non-owner insurance.
 Non-owner FR44 insurance covers you when you occasionally drive a borrowed car.
 (See Florida Non Owner FR44 for more information.)
 If you cause an accident while driving someone else’s vehicle, non-owner insurance pays claims that exceed the owner’s coverage limits.

-When you need Florida DUI insurance for license reinstatement, get a no-obligation Florida FR44 quote from UltraCar Insurance.
+When you need Florida DUI insurance for license reinstatement, get no-obligation Florida FR44 quotes from UltraCar Insurance.
 We look forward to helping you!